Yesterday the news hit the stands with headlines across every major media outlet like, ‘WOODSTOCK 50 CANCELLED—promoters insist the show must go on’.

 You just can’t.

-And whatever people want to say… Michael Lang, the premier promoter of the original festival has never actually claimed he could do so.
-He has offered opportunities for the people to try.
+And whatever people want to say… Michael Lang, and the premier promoters of the original festival have never actually claimed they could do so.
+Michael has offered opportunities for the people to try.
 He has worked, almost as if by experiment, with the same template—to bring the biggest name acts current to the musical climate of the day and invite as many people that can fit… and let’s see!

 “It’ll be a blast!”